CloudAndHeat/remote-exec/README.md

   shown in real-time (except for line-buffering).
 This does not apply to guard commands (the output of guard commands is only in the debug log).

+  The output is prefixed with the address of the remote server in square brackets on each line.

 * `max_buffer_size`: Restrict the maximum number of codepoints in the Ruby string to buffer for non-streaming commands.
 If the number is exceeded, older data will be discarded (but the resource will continue to execute).

+  The default is 1 Mi (= 1048576) divided by the maximum number of concurrent connections, so that the maximum buffer used never exceeds 1 MiB.
+The maximum number of concurrent connections is the limit given via `concurrent_connections` or the number of hosts passed via addres, whichever is lower.

   Setting this can cause: